What is Virtualization Station?

-You can easily import or export virtual machines with just a few clicks.
-Supported file types including *.ova, *.vmx, *.ovf and *.qvm formats.
+VMs can be imported and exported with just a few clicks.
+Supported file types include *.ova, *.vmx, *.ovf and *.qvm.

 Backup & Restore VM

-Now it's easier than ever to access your virtual machine remotely* with Virtualization Station 3.
-A HTML5-compatible web browser such as Google Chrome, Mozilla Firefox, Internet Explorer, or Safari is all you need.
-In addition, VNC connection is also available for each virtual machine.
+An HTML5-compatible web browser such as Google Chrome, Mozilla Firefox or Safari is all you need to remotely access* your VMs.
+In addition, a VNC connection can be used for each virtual machine.